Hang around a gym long enough and you’ll probably hear talk of compound versus isolation moves. Say what? It’s pretty self-explanatory, actually.

 25. Side plank with leg lift

-Start in a right side forearm plank, feet stacked on top of each other, hips lifted, core engaged, and shoulder directly above elbow.
-Raise left leg six inches, then slowly lower.
+Start in a right side forearm plank with feet stacked, hips lifted, core engaged, and shoulder directly above elbow.
+Raise left leg 6 inches, then slowly lower.
 Repeat on the other side.

 Now put ’em together with this highly efficient and super-creative workout created by Brynn Putnam, certified trainer and founder of Refine Method (who also models the exercises).